-The Federal Rules of Civil Procedure are the rules that control much of what happens in these lawsuits.
-Not all of those rules will be important in your cases, but some of them will be very important, particularly the rule about summary judgment and the rules about discovery.
-It is your duty to know the rules of procedure that apply to you in these cases.
+The Federal Rules of Civil Procedure are the rules that control much of what happens in this lawsuit.
+Not all of those rules will be important in your case, but some of them will be very important, particularly the rule about summary judgment and the rules about discovery.
+It is your duty to know the rules of procedure that apply to you in this case.
 This court cannot provide you with a copy of the rules of procedure.
 You will have to find your own copy of the rules to review.

-The Federal Rules of Evidence could be important later in these lawsuits.
+The Federal Rules of Evidence could be important later in this lawsuit.
 The rules of evidence affect the parties' submissions for summary judgment motions.
-Also, if these cases go all the way to trial, the rules of evidence will affect how the evidence is presented at trial.
-It is your duty know the rules of evidence that apply to you in these cases.
+Also, if this case goes all the way to trial, the rules of evidence will affect how the evidence is presented at trial.
+It is your duty know the rules of evidence that apply to you in this case.
 This court cannot provide you with a copy of the rules of evidence.
 You will have to find your own copy of the rules to review.